GitHub Classroom shuts down Aug 28, 2026. Migrate your course before the fall term →

 We’ll do the teaching.

 Coding assignments on the GitHub you already use.
 Distributed, auto-graded on every push, and explained.
 When a student fails, our AI tells them why.
-Not a new IDE, not Codio’s price, not locked in.
+Students start real coding work faster, in the GitHub they already know, with nothing to install.

-Free for instructors · students a fraction of Codio · runs on your GitHub org
+Free for students · instructors start free for 2 weeks · runs on your GitHub org

 Auto-graded on every push